-It is important to research the area where you’d like to live.
+It is important to research the area where you’d like to live in.
 This will help you to narrow your search and avoid long drawn-out searches viewing endless properties.
 Having an accurate idea of location is imperative.
 Consider daily life – do you have a long commute?
 Is the property near local shops, or other amenities?
 If you have children, are the local schools acceptable?
-Perhaps one of these parameters can be used to reduce the size of search area that you are looking in.
+Perhaps one of these parameters can be used to reduce the size of the search area that you are looking in.

 Choose the right size

 Keep in mind the size of the house that you need and try to avoid the mistake of choosing a house that is too big or too small for your household’s needs.
 If your family is grown up and likely to move out soon, this needs to be considered as much as if you have a young family and need space to grow.